Selling My Home to My Child: What Are My Options?

 You can finance the mortgage for your child instead of selling the property outright.
 This option allows you to keep some control over the property, as you will technically still be the owner.

-There are a few downsides to this option, as well.
+There are a few downsides to this option.
 First, this option can be complicated from a tax perspective, especially if you’re charging an interest rate that falls outside the above guidelines.
 You will need to consult with a tax advisor to make sure you are handling things correctly.

 Also, it can be difficult to enforce the terms of the loan if there are problems down the road.
 If your child doesn’t make payments on time or defaults on the loan, you may have a hard time getting them to make good on their obligations.